agrignard/UD_ReAgent_ABM/README.md

 # UD_ReAgent_ABM
 Agent Based Simulation framework for Urban Data Services and Vizualisation.

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101028036

 See the [wiki](https://github.com/VCityTeam/UD_ReAgent_ABM/wiki) for more information about this project

 Contact: [Arnaud Grignard](https://github.com/agrignard)